rivaas-dev/rivaas/tracing/README.md

 1. **Built-in providers** (Stdout, OTLP, Noop) - Easy setup with `New()`
 2. **Custom providers** - Full control with `WithTracerProvider()` for advanced use cases

-By default, the package uses built-in providers which set the global OpenTelemetry tracer provider.
-To avoid global state, use custom providers (see "Avoiding Global State" section below).
+By default, the package does NOT set the global OpenTelemetry tracer provider.
+Use `WithGlobalTracerProvider()` if you want global registration.
+This allows multiple tracing configurations to coexist in the same process.

 ## Quick Start